evalieve/inception/README.md

 5.  **Accessing the Application**:

-    The WordPress website is accessible through the configured domain over HTTPS.
+    The WordPress website is accessible through the configured domain or `localhost` over HTTPS.

     <br>

-    **To log in to the WordPress admin dashboard as the editor**:
+    ### To log in to the WordPress admin dashboard as the editor:

     - **Visit the login page at**:
       ``` text